 Self Defense in Georgia

 When people feel threatened or even see another being threatened, sometimes the reaction is to use force to defend and occasionally, deadly force.
 There are situations where the use of deadly force is justified, and the accused will not be charged with a crime.
 This is called the use of force in defense of self or others.
 However, some criteria must be met before their actions can be justified.
-The Office of Lawson and Berry and their team of Criminal Defense Attorneys are here to help you justify your use of force in defense of yourself or others.
+The Office of Lawson and Berry and their team of Georgia Self Defense Attorneys are here to help you justify your use of force in defense of yourself or others.
 We understand the intricacies of this defense and are here to help you.
-This defense is difficult to present on your own so do not sacrifice your case because you tried to do it on your own.
-Contact our offices today for a free case evaluation.
+The self defense argument is difficult to present on your own so do not sacrifice your case because you tried to do it on your own.
+Contact our offices today for a free case evaluation and see how our self defense lawyers in Georgia can help.

 Georgia Law on the Use of Force in Defense of Self or Others